-FERI Trust (Luxembourg) S.A. was founded in 2007 and is a subsidiary of FERI AG, Bad Homburg, based in Luxembourg - the largest European fund market and the second largest fund market in the world.
-FERI Trust (Luxembourg) S.A is the fund management company of the FERI Group and manages a double-digit billion Euro amount of assets.
+FERI (Luxembourg) S.A. (hereinafter referred to as ‘FLX’) was founded in 2007 and is a subsidiary of FERI, Bad Homburg, based in Luxembourg - the largest European fund market and the second largest fund market in the world.
+FERI (Luxembourg) S.A is the fund management company of the FERI Group and manages a double-digit billion Euro amount of assets.
 It is supervised by the Luxembourgian financial services authority “Commission de Surveillance du Secteur Financier” (CSSF).

 Founded in 1987 and headquartered in Bad Homburg, Germany, the FERI Group has developed into one of the leading investment houses in German-speaking Europe.
 FERI offers tailor-made solutions for institutional investors, family assets and trusts in the following areas:

 The FERI Cognitive Finance Institute was formed in 2016.
 It is the strategic research centre and creative think tank of the FERI Group.
 The Institute focuses on innovative analyses and the development of methods for long-term oriented economic and capital market research.

-FERI and MLP currently have assets of EUR 51.4 billion under management.
-A total of just under EUR 13 billion of these assets are alternative investments.
+FERI Group and MLP currently manage assets of around EUR 56 billion, including around EUR 18 billion in alternative investments.
 The FERI Group is headquartered in Bad Homburg and has locations in Dusseldorf, Hamburg, Munich, Luxembourg, Vienna and Zurich.

 The primary responsibilities of a management company essentially comprise the entire administration of the funds managed by it.
 These include, for example, the setup and amendment of funds, the preparation and maintenance of sales prospectuses and management regulations, the conduct of approval procedures for the countries in which it operates as well as the preparation of annual and semi-annual reports.
 In addition, a management company is responsible for central management and fund accounting, for the transfer agent function, for investment management, for risk management and for sales.